govindrnaik/expance_tracker/README.md

 * **Expenses:** Full CRUD functionality for managing expenses, categories, and payment methods.
 * **Reports:** Generate detailed reports of your spending habits.
 * **Users:** Handles user registration and authentication.
+* **Debt Tracker:** An application to manage and monitor outstanding debts, such as loans and credit card balances.

 ## Software Stack